Special tools - Xray tools

 There is a lot of specialized software for analysing and simulating x-ray optics/experiments this page offers a overview http://www.esrf.eu/Instrumentation/software/data-analysis

-or the updated version called Demeter http://bruceravel.github.io/demeter/ a database program called Hephaestus for looking up nearly everything a spectroscopist could need Athena a data reduction and preanalysis program Artemis a EXAFS fitting program and some more speciallised tools are included there too
+• A good start is the IFEFFIT package called Demeter http://bruceravel.github.io/demeter/ it contains a database program called Hephaestus for looking up nearly everything a spectroscopist could need, Athena a data reduction and preanalysis program, Artemis a EXAFS fitting program and some more speciallised tools are included there too

 Different X-ray tools for differenet tasks